Scottish-Tech-Army/Volunteer-app/README.md

 8. Open another terminal window and in this new window run the command `npm run tunnel-mac-linux` (if you are on a Mac or Linux) or `npm run tunnel-windows` (if you are on Windows).
 This 'tunnels' your local API server: makes it available externally so your app running in Expo Go can access it.
 You should see a message saying your `your url is: https://.............` -- this is the URL of your local API server, make a note of it as you'll need it in a minute.

-   > This URL should include the value you set for `API_TUNNEL_SUBDOMAIN` in your `api/.env` file, e.g. something like `https://nadia-bloggs-abc123def456ghi789.loca.lt`
+   > This URL should include the value you set for `API_TUNNEL_SUBDOMAIN` in your `api/.env` file, e.g. something like `https://nadia-bloggs-abc123def456ghi789.loca.lt`.
+If you do not see this URL, then double-check your `API_TUNNEL_SUBDOMAIN` as discussed in step 5.
+Ensure it is not prefixed with `https://`.

    > **If you get an error message `export: #: bad variable name`** that's because you have a comment (a line beginning with a `#`) in your `api/.env` file.
 Remove the commented line and try again.